-- (9) Acknowledging Receipt of Materiel.
-The detailed procedures for acknowledging receipt of materiel, including detailed guidance on preparing and processing materiel receipt acknowledgment documents are in Defense Logistics Manual 4000.25-2 (Reference (p)) and Reference (q). - (10) CWT.
-To reduce CWT and minimize the layering of inventory in support of specific consumer requirements (replenishment or end-use), requisitioners will process requisitions directly to the supporting intermediate or wholesale echelon, as applicable.
+(9) Acknowledging Receipt of Materiel.
+The detailed procedures for acknowledging receipt of materiel, including detailed guidance on preparing and processing materiel receipt acknowledgment documents are in Reference (1).

+(10) CWT.
+To reduce CWT and minimize the layering of stock in support of specific consumer requirements (replenishment or end-use), requisitioners will process requisitions directly to the supporting intermediate or wholesale echelon, as applicable.
 Normally, no more than one intermediate supply activity will be included in the requisitioning channel for a consumer.